-Andrew Zeitlin practices in the areas of complex commercial litigation and bankruptcy.
-He has represented clients in both state and federal courts and in arbitration proceedings in a variety of matters, including business torts, partnership and corporate disputes, employment matters, securities matters, broker-dealer arbitrations and disciplinary proceedings, foreclosures, and contract and real estate disputes.
+Andrew Zeitlin practices in the areas of business litigation and creditor's rights.
+He represents clients in both federal and state courts and in arbitration proceedings in a variety of matters, including business torts, partnership and corporate disputes, data privacy, defamation claims, employment matters, white collar and securities matters, foreclosures and contract and real estate disputes.
 Andrew has worked on trial and appellate matters.

 - Connecticut Bar Association